corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-all-race-conditions/index.md

 {% end %}

-## So What Does Rust Actually Promise?
+## So What Does Rust Actually Guarantee?

-Here's the precise version of what Rust guarantees about concurrency:

 Safe Rust eliminates data races by design.
 A program with a data race does not compile.
 It's a stronger guarantee than what runtime detectors like Go's `-race` or C/C++'s ThreadSanitizer give you, because those only catch races that *actually execute* during a test run.

 Safe Rust does not prevent race conditions in general.
-Deadlocks, livelocks, lost updates, and check-then-act bugs all compile cleanly and can still produce wrong answers or hang.
+Deadlocks, livelocks, lost updates, and check-then-act bugs all compile cleanly and can still produce wrong answers or hang.[^overlap]

+[^overlap]: Strictly speaking, "data race" and "race condition" are overlapping concepts, not nested ones: neither is a subset of the other.
+A data race need not affect the result (so it isn't always a race condition in the timing sense), and plenty of race conditions involve no data race at all (the bank-balance example above locks correctly and still misbehaves).
+John Regehr's [Race Condition vs. Data Race](https://blog.regehr.org/archives/490) is the canonical treatment.
+Informally, people often treat a data race as the memory-level kind of race condition, which is why the title says "not *all* race conditions" rather than "not race conditions."

 Geo-ant, writing up a [comparison of common C++ bugs against Rust](https://geo-ant.github.io/blog/2022/common-cpp-errors-vs-rust/), sums up the whole distinction in one line: